rubyfu/RubyFu/module_0x3__network_kungfu/nmap.md

 ```
 gem install ruby-nmap ronin-scanners
 ```
 As far as you understand how to use nmap and how basicly it works, you'll find this lib is easy to use.
-You can do most of nmap functionalities
+You can do most of nmap functionality

 ### Basic Scan